ga-wdi-pvd/express-mongoose/readme.md

 $ git checkout -b MyName-express-mongoose
 ```

+Check out what the starter code looks like in the browser by running `$nodemon index.js` and then visiting `http://localhost:3001`.

 #### And While You're At It...

 Install the modules listed in `package.json` and get Mongo running.